 Antidepressants are now the third-most prescribed medications, behind cholesterol-lowering drugs and painkillers.
 Antidepressant use doubled between 1996 and 2005.
 SSRI use is linked to a plethora of illnesses and conditions, including increased risk of stroke and heart disease, as well as psychological problems which have actually led to increased suicide numbers.

-If antidepressants work, then the suicide rate would fall - not rise.
+If antidepressants actually work, then the suicide rate would fall – not rise.

 Antidepressants only address symptoms of depression and not causes of depression.
 Even though they seem to work for some people they have their nasty effects also.
 Selective serotonin reuptake inhibitors (SSRIs) prescribed for depression and even for pain increase your risk for bone loss.
 SSRIs interfere with nerve signaling involved in bone production.

 Paxil is involved in 37 percent of all antidepressant-linked suicides.

-Antidepressant fail Antidepressants do nothing for mild depression.
+Antidepressants do nothing for mild depression.
 Surprised?
-Not me…Ulrich Hegerl, MD, summarizes antidepressants for mild depression in the review of eight separate random clinical trials as "does not provide evidence for the efficacy of antidepressants in patients with minor depression” and "Effective treatments are urgently needed."
-In case you want a real solution to minor depression instead of drugs, I find diet to be the biggest player in minor depression followed by exercise.
+Not me…Ulrich Hegerl, MD, summarizes antidepressants for mild depression in the review of eight separate random clinical trials as “does not provide evidence for the efficacy of antidepressants in patients with minor depression” and “Effective treatments are urgently needed.”
+(In case you want a real solution to minor depression instead of drugs, I find diet to be the biggest player in minor depression followed by exercise.
 More on that soon.
 Keep reading!)

 Researchers examined the prescription drug records of 39,000 seniors on antidepressants between 2001 and 2006, and found that a whopping 60 percent were taking other meds known to interact badly with them.
 At least 25 percent had the potential for major interactions, while 36 percent were known to cause “moderate” interactions.